 Mika Skarp, Cloudstreet Founder & CTO

 Reflections on an Historic Conference

 BY MIKA SKARP

-Cloudstreet’s stand* in Barcelona was busier than ever this year and it’s no wonder; we were showing carriers the first and only commercially available network slicing solution, and a path to a new business model based on scores of 5G network slicing use cases.
+Cloudstreet’s stand* in Barcelona at the MWC was busier than ever this year and it’s no wonder; we were showing carriers the first and only commercially available network slicing solution, and a path to a new business model based on scores of 5G network slicing use cases.